FAQs

 Third-party vendors and resellers who are required to be licensed refer to those who are in the business of providing licensable cybersecurity services to consumers on behalf of another service provider (anywhere in the distribution chain) of the licensable cybersecurity services.

-4. Are all companies under the same corporate group be required to apply for separate licences in order to provide licensable cybersecurity services?
+4. Are all companies under the same corporate group required to apply for separate licences in order to provide licensable cybersecurity services?

 Each business entity within the same corporate group is required to apply for a licence if each of this business entity wishes to provide any of the licensable cybersecurity services.